bozeklab/histo-miner/README.md

 </p>

 Histo-Miner employs convolutional neural networks and vision transformers models for nucleus segmentation and classification as well as tumor region segmentation **(a), (b), (c)**.
-From these predictions, it generates a compact feature vector summarizing tissue morphology and cellular interactions. **(d)** We used such generated features to classify cSCC patient response to immunotherapy.
+From these predictions, it generates a compact feature vector summarizing tissue morphology and cellular interactions **(d)**.
+We used such generated features to classify cSCC patient response to immunotherapy.

 ## Project structure